damianhakert/damianhakert.github.io/source/handbook/index.md

     <li>Be <b>kind</b> in your written communication, especially externally.
 Be constructive instead of argumentative or condescending.</li>
     <li>Everyone at the company cares about your <b>output</b>.
 Being away from the keyboard during the workday, doing private browsing or making personal phone calls is fine and encouraged.</li>
     <li>We're a <b>distributed</b> company where people work remote without missing out, prefer communication in public issues and chat channels and ensure conclusions of offline conversations are written down.</li>
+    <li>All guidelines in this handbook are meant to help, don't be afraid to do something because you can't oversee all guidelines, be gentle when reminding people about these guidlines, for example say: "It is not a problem, but next time please consider the following guideline from the handbook".</li>
   </ol>

 <h2 id="communication">Communication</h2>